 Simultaneously, everyone is experiencing their personal hell.
 Abigail, Alec, Woodrue, Cable; They are all being put through the ringer, physically and mentally.
 This isn’t just a story of Swamp Thing suffering but the suffering of all of those who have been effected by and connected to the lab explosion from issue 1 (series 1).

-With Swamp Thing away and surrounded by the devastation Matt Cable seems to bring about, Abigail struggles to cope.
+With Swamp Thing away and surrounded by the devastation that Matt Cable seems to bring about, Abigail struggles to cope.
 Like Alec, her nightmares become reality.

 Matt Cable’s drinking still out of control, he loses his grip on reality more than ever.
 His world gets darker by the day.
-He conjures evil images, vices and partners to keep him company allowing to indulge in his misery.
+He conjures evil images, vice and partners to keep him company allowing to indulge in his misery.

 It’s a toxic scenario for all involved.